Quincy Market

-Quincy Market is a historic building near Faneuil Hall in downtown Boston, Massachusetts.
+Quincy Market is a historic building next to Faneuil Hall in Downtown Boston, Massachusetts, United States.
 It was constructed between 1824 and 1826 and named in honor of mayor Josiah Quincy, who organized its construction without any tax or debt.
-The market is a designated National Historic Landmark and a designated Boston Landmark in 1996, significant as one of the largest market complexes built in the United States in the first half of the 19th century.
+The market is a designated National Historic Landmark and a designated Boston Landmark in 1996, significant as one of the largest market complexes built in the country in the first half of the 19th century.
 According to the National Park Service, some of Boston's early slave auctions took place near what is now Quincy Market.

 As the central building of Faneuil Hall Marketplace, Quincy Market is often used metonymically for the entire development.
 By the mid-20th century it was badly in need of repair, and it was redeveloped into a public shopping and restaurant area in the early 1970s and re-opened in 1976.
 Today, this includes the original Quincy Market buildings, the later North Market and South Market buildings that flank the main Quincy Market, the historic Faneuil Hall lying at the west end, and two smaller curved buildings, added later to the eastern end.